evilrobot-01/HoneyComb/README.md

     $ ls images
     lx2160acex7_2200_700_3200_8_5_2.img

 Finally flash the firmware to a SD card.
-Use fdisk -l to list the disks and check through the output to find the correct disk.
+Use fdisk -l to list the disks and check through the output to find the correct target disk.
+When doing it on my x86 machine it was listed as sdX I believe, but when doing again recently on the HoneyComb it was mmcblk0.

     sudo fdisk -l
     sudo dd if=images/lx2160acex7_2200_700_3200_8_5_2.img of=/dev/sdX conv=fsync

-Insert the SD card into the Honeycomb, connect the console cable and then fire up minicom (ensuring you disable flow control under serial port setup and then save for future) before finally powering up the Honeycomb.
+Insert the SD card into the Honeycomb, connect the USB console cable and then fire up minicom (ensuring you disable hardware/software flow control under serial port setup and then save for future) before finally powering up the Honeycomb.

     sudo minicom -s -c on -D /dev/ttyUSB0

-## Building an Arch Linux USB
+## Building an Arch Linux ARM USB

-The below steps will create an Arch Linux USB drive with the generic Arch Linux ARM build.
+The below steps will create a bootable Arch Linux ARM USB drive with the generic Arch Linux ARM build.
 You will need to use a USB network adapter until a custom kernel is built later in this guide.
+I did it this way as practice on my main machine, so I have a bootable USB version of Arch to keep handy and to let me kick off a local install on NVMe later.
 Based on information from https://itsfoss.com/install-arch-raspberry-pi/ and https://gist.github.com/thalamus/561d028ff5b66310fac1224f3d023c12.

 On a Linux machine, firstly create a working folder and then pull down the latest generic ARM build: